Recent coverage about speeding up the divorce process by using fixed fee digital services raises lots of questions about the pros and cons.

 A do-it yourself divorce might look good on paper but it’s always better to instruct a solicitor.
 We explain below some important reasons that highlight why it is important to have a specialist family lawyer on your side:

-A digital divorce will cover the fees for the paperwork, but they often don’t include the costs of sorting out the financial and childcare arrangements.
+A digital divorce will cover the fees for the paperwork, but it doesn’t include the costs of sorting out the financial and childcare arrangements.
 In our experience, these are the most complex issues that arise in divorce proceedings.
-Most couples will need a financial order which documents how assets will be split.
+All couples will need a financial order which documents how assets will be split.
 Even if you have no assets, a financial order is needed to make sure your spouse cannot try to claim any money from in in the future.
-You may also require a childcare arrangement order.
+You may also require a child arrangements order.
 It’s quite usual for a divorce not to be concluded until the financial agreements have been finalised into a formal document or court order signed by a judge because divorce can affect pension claims and inheritance rights.
 It is important that the financial agreement is drawn up by a solicitor to ensure it includes everything necessary and provides the protection needed.
-This is crucial if you are to avoid a further claim on your finances at a later date.
+This is crucial if you are to avoid a further claim on your assets at a later date.

 With our considerable legal expertise, we will help you achieve a fair deal and the settlement you deserve.
 Getting the right advice at the beginning is important and we always aim to keep disputes out of court whenever possible.
 Negotiating a settlement that works for both parties and therefore reduces costs is better in the long-run for all involved.

 Divorce is never easy and, even if uncontested, there can be hidden risks that can arise at any time.
 A good example is pensions.
 They are incredibly complex and can be valued and divided, in many different ways.
-Without proper advice from a solicitor who is looking at the whole picture, it’s easy to see how one party may not end up with their fair share even if it might look fair on paper using a wrong valuation for pensions, or not being aware of the best way to divide them can cost you tens if not hundreds of thousands of pounds.
-In some cases, pensions can be as valuable as the family home, so it shouldn’t be overlooked.
+Without proper advice from a solicitor who is looking at the whole picture, one party may not end up with their fair share even if it might look fair on paper using a wrong valuation for pensions, or not being aware of the best way to divide them can cost you tens if not hundreds of thousands of pounds.
+In some cases, pensions can be as valuable as the family home, so they shouldn’t be overlooked.